-The subsurface materials encountered in the test boring were classified within the laboratory using the Unified Soil Classification System (USCS).
-The materials classify primarily as silty to clayey sandstone (SC-SM) bedrock with a seam of sandy claystone (CL) bedrock.
+The subsurface materials encountered in the test borings were classified within the laboratory using the Unified Soil Classification System (USCS).
+The materials classify primarily as silty to clayey sandstone (SC-SM) bedrock.
+Alluvial material was not encountered above the sandstone in the test borings, but was encountered in the test pits.

 Additional descriptions and the interpreted distribution (approximate depths) of the subsurface materials are presented on the Test Boring Logs.
-The classifications shown on the log are based upon the engineer's description of the samples at the depths indicated.
+The classifications shown on the log are based upon visual description of the samples at the depths indicated.
 Stratification lines shown on the logs represent the approximate boundaries between material types and the actual transitions may be gradual and vary with location.